 All About Estrogen

-Estrogen is a hormone produced in the ovaries and supports bone health and strength.
+In a healthy body, estrogen is a hormone produced in the ovaries that supports bone health and strength.
 Estrogen attaches itself to fat cells, and the more fat cells that are there in the body the more estrogen is produced.

 Until 1980, the use of growth hormones in farm animals, both endogenous (produced within) and exogenous (originating externally - injected /in feed etc), was completely prohibited in Denmark, Greece, Germany, Italy and the Netherlands.
 The five other EU member countries, including the second and third largest beef producers, France and the United Kingdom, permitted their use.
 (The use of growth hormones was particularly common in the U.K., where beef production was heavily industrialized.) in 1980, and the commissioning of a major scientific study was carried out into the use of estradiol, testosterone, progesterone, trenbolone, and zeranol in 1981.